ComfyUI-Workflow/awesome-comfyui/README.md

 - [**SimpleTiles**](https://github.com/kinfolk0117/ComfyUI_SimpleTiles): Nodes:TileSplit, TileMerge.
 - [**ComfyUI_HiDiffusion_Pro**](https://github.com/smthemex/ComfyUI_HiDiffusion_Pro): A HiDiffusion node for ComfyUI.
 - [**ComfyUI-Documents**](https://github.com/Excidos/ComfyUI-Documents): ComfyUI-Documents is a powerful extension for ComfyUI that enhances workflows with advanced document processing capabilities.
 It includes nodes for loading and parsing various document types (PDF, TXT, DOC, DOCX), converting PDF pages to images, splitting PDFs into individual pages, and selecting specific images from batches.
 Features include text extraction, image conversion, and seamless integration with existing ComfyUI projects.
+- [**ComfyUI-GPENO**](https://github.com/SparknightLLC/ComfyUI-GPENO): A node for ComfyUI that performs GPEN face restoration on the input image(s).
+Significantly faster than other implementations of GPEN.
 - [**ComfyUI-AniDoc**](https://github.com/LucipherDev/ComfyUI-AniDoc): ComfyUI Custom Nodes for 'AniDoc: Animation Creation Made Easier'.
 This approach automates line art video colorization using a novel model that aligns color information from references, ensures temporal consistency, and reduces manual effort in animation production.
 - [**ComfyUI-styles-all**](https://github.com/aegis72/comfyui-styles-all): This is a straight clone of Azazeal04's all-in-one styler menu, which was removed from gh on Jan 21, 2024.
 I have made no changes to the files at all.
 - [**Comfyui_joytag**](https://github.com/StartHua/Comfyui_joytag): JoyTag is a state of the art AI vision model for tagging images, with a focus on sex positivity and inclusivity.
 It uses the Danbooru tagging schema, but works across a wide range of images, from hand drawn to photographic.